Colorado Eviction Laws

 If the tenant doesn’t appear and doesn’t file an answer at the initial hearing, the court will grant summary judgment to the landlord.
 If the landlord is able to obtain a summary judgment and the tenant does not vacate the property within 48 hours, the court will issue a Writ of Restitution.
 The landlord can then contact the county sheriff’s office to execute the Writ, which means the sheriff will escort the tenant off of the property.

-If the tenant does appear at the initial hearing and files an answer, but the parties cannot come to a resolution of the issues, the tenant may request a jury trial.
-At trial, both parties will present evidence to support their claim and the jury will decide the outcome.
+If the tenant does appear at the initial hearing and files an answer, but the parties cannot resolve the issues, the tenant may request a jury trial.
+At trial, both parties will present evidence to support their claim, and the jury will decide the outcome.

 How to Start the Eviction Process?